stormpath/express-stormpath/docs/configuration.rst

 Configuration
 =============

-This module provides many options that allow you to customize the authentication features of your Express application.
+This module provides several options that allow you to customize the authentication features of your Express application.
 We will cover the major options in this section, and more specific options in later sections of this guide.

-If you would like a master list of all available options, please refer to the `Web Configuration Defaults`_ file in the library.
-This YAML file has comments which describe each option, and represents the defaults for all options.
+If you would like a list of all available options, please refer to the `Web Configuration Defaults`_ file in the library.
+This YAML file has comments which describe each option and the value represents the option default.

 Environment Variables